Import-Export Taxes and Duties in China

 Tariff rate quota duty rates

-Under tariff rate quota (TRQ) schemes, lowered tariff rates are applied to products imported within the quota.
-For example, according to the 2013 Tariff Plan, the TRQ rate for importing wheat within the quota is 1 percent, substantially lower than the MFN duty rate of 65 percent and the general duty rate of 80 percent.
+Under tariff rate quota (TRQ) schemes, goods imported within the quota are subject to a lower tariff rate, and goods imported beyond the quota are subject to higher tariff rates.
+For example, the TRQ rate for importing wheat within the quota is one percent – substantially lower than the MFN duty rate of 65% and the general duty rate of 130%.

 Temporary duty rates

-Occasionally, China sets temporary duty rates for certain imported goods.
-To boost imports and meet domestic demand in 2013, China implemented temporary tax rates lower than the MFN tariff on more than 780 imported commodities, including seasoning products, pacemakers, special-formula infant milk powder, and resources including kaolin, alfalfa and eiderdown.
+China also sets temporary duty rates for certain imported goods in order to boost imports and meet domestic demand.
+In 2016, China implemented temporary tax rates, which are even lower than the MFN tariffs on more than 787 imported commodities, including on diapers (2%), sunglasses (6%), kaolin (1%), and skincare products (2%).

 Other duty rates

-Considerably higher rates may be implemented according to Chinese regulations regarding anti-dumping, anti-subsidies, and safeguard measures.
-Retaliatory tariffs could also be applied to goods originating from countries or regions that violate trade agreements with China.
+Considerably higher rates may be implemented according to Chinese regulations regarding dumping, anti-subsidies, and safeguard measures.
+Retaliatory tariffs could also be applied to goods originating from countries or regions that violate trade agreements.

 Duty Paying Value for Imported Goods